fdg-rp/web-landing/content/0.server-docs/5.troubleshooting/how-to-minimise-ui-lag.md

 ---

 By following this guide, you can resolve UI lag issues in FiveM and enjoy a smoother gaming experience.
+If this guide is insufficient for your needs and does not solve the issue, you may seek assistance in the [`#fivem-support`](https://discord.com/channels/343265479302971402/989346639015706675) channel within the Fat Duck Gaming Discord.